DaNnyKg07/Chrome-Extension-hacktober2021/README.md

 - This year, the first 55,000 participants who successfully complete the challenge will be eligible to receive a prize.

 ***
-<h3 align="center"> Whether it’s your first or fiftieth pull request, there’s always more to learn!
-We’ve put together a few resources that can help you create quality pull requests, keep your repositories pristine, and build on your open source knowledge. </h3>

-***
 ## Rules To Contribute To This Repo

 -   You have to create a unique Chrome extension.